Breeding the world’s best apple varieties

-New research, led by Dr Catherine Bondonno and Dr Nicky Bondonno from Edith Cowan University’s School of Medical and Health Sciences, along with Professor Michael Considine from the University of Western Australia, examined which WA-grown apples were the best for our health based on their content of polyphenols – natural compounds associated with a decreased risk of heart disease, diabetes and cancer.
-It’s hoped that this information could be used to breed new and even healthier apples in the future.
+New research, led by Dr Catherine Bondonno and Dr Nicky Bondonno from Edith Cowan University’s School of Medical and Health Sciences, along with Professor Michael Considine from the University of Western Australia, examined which WA-grown apples were the best for our health based on their content of polyphenols.
+These are natural compounds associated with a decreased risk of heart disease, diabetes and cancer.
+It’s hoped that this information could be used to breed new, even healthier apples in the future.

-The study, published in the journal Food and Function, tested almost 100 varieties of apples, and found that the WA-bred apple varieties had the highest polyphenol content.
+The study, published in the journal Food and Function, tested almost 100 apple varieties.
+It found that the WA-bred apple varieties had the highest polyphenol content.

-Dr Nicky Bondonno says that while Pink Lady and Bravo apples are undoubtedly among the most delicious, they are also among the healthiest.
+Dr Nicky Bondonno says that while Pink Lady and Bravo apples are undoubtedly among the most delicious, they’re also among the healthiest.